100mslive/web-sdks/packages/hms-video-store/README.md

 ![Architecture](images/architecture.png)

-This is an addon to the core sdk provided by 100ms.
+This is the core sdk helping you power your live interactions using 100ms.
 It abstracts away the intricacies of data management and provides a flux based reactive data store where data flows in only one direction.